hexa-decim8/girltalk/README.md

 To get started, run girltalk.sh on the host you wish to have call back to your C2.
 The script will prompt you when information is needed.
 Be sure to have your C2 login info ready before starting girltalk.sh.

-Girltalk will place an access script onto the C2 host (called 'hmu_user.sh').
-Running this newly created script will transfer local ssh keys back to the foothold host and immediately return a shell to the foothold.

 Once the script is complete, reboot the foothold host.
 The script is tuned by default to establish a connection to the C2 after 100 seconds.

 ### Connecting to the deployable host ###